What You Need To Know About Working With Influencers

-Influencer marketing has taken the world by storm, and more than ever blogger relationships are forming a significant part of brands' PR strategies.
+Influencer marketing has taken the world by storm, and is continuing to form a significant part of brands' PR strategies.
 It may all seem a tad complex, but it's all pretty simple once you look past the numbers.
-Want to get your product featured by the best influencers in the country?
+Want to get your product featured by the best influencers for your brand?
 Here's a few things you need to know..

 The first thing to know about influencers is that they tend not to promote products or brands that they wouldn't use - sounds simple, but sometimes brands are so eager to get their name out there that they fall at the first hurdle.
 It's so important that you look for influencers who match your brand values and who will promote your brand and product with passion.
 You need to make sure that their target market is the same as yours; where are their followers shopping?
 Eating?
 Going on holiday?
 If an influencer features predominantly high street items and you're a luxury brand, chances are your audiences won't align, so even if you do get that all-important social mention it's unlikely to lead to anything.